data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-238

-In fact, the idea developed in this exercise is used by the NumPy function `{py} np.linalg.matrix_rank` to calculate the rank of a matrix.
+{.py-only} In fact, the idea developed in this exercise is used by the NumPy function `{py} np.linalg.matrix_rank` to calculate the rank of a matrix.
 Because of the roundoff errors associated with representing real numbers in memory on a computer, most matrices with float entries technically have [full rank](gloss:fullrank).
 Thus `{py} np.linalg.matrix_rank` computes the singular value decomposition and returns the number of [[singular values|eigenvalues]] of the matrix which are larger than a given threshold.
+The threshold is adjustable, but one common setting is $10^{-15}$ times the largest entry of the matrix times the largest dimension of the matrix.

+{.jl-only} In fact, the idea developed in this exercise is used by the Julia function `{jl} rank` to calculate the rank of a matrix.
+Because of the roundoff errors associated with representing real numbers in memory on a computer, most matrices with float entries technically have [full rank](gloss:fullrank).
+Thus `{py} rank` computes the singular value decomposition and returns the number of [[singular values|eigenvalues]] of the matrix which are larger than a given threshold.
 The threshold is adjustable, but one common setting is $10^{-15}$ times the largest entry of the matrix times the largest dimension of the matrix.

 ---
 > id: step-239